User Enrollment Options

 Be aware of the extra costs and pitfalls of certain enrollment options.
 If you want to send invitations using SMS, you need to set up an additional infrastructure.
 For more information on this option, see Notifications.

 In addition, if you plan to send invitations by email, ensure that users have a way of accessing email outside of Secure Hub.
 You may use one-time password (OTP) enrollment modes as an alternative to Active Directory passwords for MDM enrollment.
-Note that OTP is available on iOS and Android devices only and is not currently available on Windows devices.

 Self Help Portal